Josh Ferguson

-Josh Ferguson (born May 23, 1993) is a former American football running back.
+Josh Ferguson (born May 23, 1993) is an American former professional football running back.
 He played college football for the Illinois Fighting Illini, and signed with the Indianapolis Colts as an undrafted free agent in 2016.

-High school career
+Early life

 Ferguson attended Joliet Catholic Academy, where he rushed for 1,868 yards and 25 touchdowns.
+A 3-star running back recruit, Ferguson committed to Illinois to play college football over offers from Air Force, Ball State, East Carolina, Memphis, North Dakota State, Ohio, and Toledo.

 College career

-After graduating Joliet Catholic Academy, he moved on to the University of Illinois, where he majored in kinesiology.
-In his senior season, Ferguson had 129 carries for 708 yards and three touchdowns.